Blog

 5. How and when are grant applications evaluated?

 Set-aside funds for REAP grants are managed at the state level.
-Applications are received on a rolling basis and will compete against other local projects quarterly (see deadlines, below).
+Applications received compete against other local projects for funding.

 Grant applications are scored on numerous factors.
 Primary focus areas include: